Okafor's Law states that if you have mindblowing sex with a woman once, you get a free pass to always have sex with her.

 For example, there is the widespread belief that wives are better at managing family funds than men, it is also believed that women are terrible at apologizing for their mistakes and f--k ups in relationships and marriages.

-And then there is the belief that if you sleep with a girl once and you knack her properly, she somehow becomes too weak to say no to you from that moment onwards.
+And then there is the belief that if you sleep with a girl once and you do it properly, she somehow becomes too weak to say no to you from that moment onwards.

 This phenomenon is better known as Okafor’s Law.